-The Company has elected to be taxed as a REIT for Federal income tax purposes commencing with its tax year ended December 31, 1993.
-The following general summary of the Federal tax rules governing a REIT and its shareholders is based on the Code, judicial decisions, Treasury Regulations, rulings and other administrative interpretations, all of which are subject to change.
+The following discussion of the Federal tax rules governing a REIT and its shareholders provides a summary of the material federal income tax consequences affecting the Company and its shareholders and is based on the Code, judicial decisions, Treasury Regulations, rulings and other administrative interpretations, all of which are subject to change.
 Because many provisions of the Code have been revised substantially by recent legislation, very few judicial decisions, Treasury Regulations, rulings or other administrative pronouncements have been issued interpreting many of the revisions to the Code.
 Investors should be aware that Congress continues to consider new tax bills.
 Accordingly, no assurance can be given that future legislation, administrative regulations, rulings, or interpretations or court decisions will not alter significantly the tax consequences described below or that such changes or decisions will not be retroactive.
-The Company has not requested, nor does it presently intend to request, a ruling from the Internal Revenue Service (the "Service") with respect to any of the matters discussed Because the provisions governing REITs are complex, no attempt is made helow. in the following discussion to discuss in detail all of the possible tax considerations applicable to the Company or its shareholders, including state tax laws.
+The Company has not requested, nor does it presently intend to request, a ruling from the Internal Revenue Service (the "Service") with respect to any of the matters discussed below.
+Because the provisions governing REITs are complex, no attempt is made in the following discussion to discuss in detail all of the possible tax considerations applicable to the Company or its shareholders, including state tax laws.
 ACCORDINGLY, EACH PROSPECTIVE INVESTOR SHOULD SATISFY HIMSELF AS TO THE INCOME AND OTHER TAX CONSIDERATIONS AND CONSEQUENCES OF HIS PARTICIPATION IN THE COMPANY BY CONSULTING HIS OWN TAX ADVISOR BEFORE PURCHASING COMMON SHARES.